FAQs about Private Lessons

 I’m interested in performing, but also nervous about the idea.
 What performance opportunities do you offer?

-Throughout the year I have several recitals for interested students.
+Throughout each school year I have several recitals for interested students.
 All recitals provide the opportunity to perform solo music, and some also offer the opportunity to perform as part of a harp ensemble.
 All recitals are optional, and no one needs to perform unless they want to.
 Some students take the plunge right off.
 Others ease into performing, maybe by attending a recital just to observe first, then playing in a recital with the harp ensemble, and eventually venturing onstage alone.
 Some students also arrange their own performance opportunities, perhaps playing at their church, in a school talent show, or at a local retirement home.
 I’m always happy to help students prepare for these sorts of opportunities.

 I want to play in my school orchestra, but the conductor says they’ve never had a harp before, and she doesn’t know what we would do about music.
 Do you think it would still be possible for me to play in the orchestra?